SeanBeckman/ColesRecipes/README.md

 ### 5. UI, Branding & Accessibility
 *   **Theming**: Custom-themed using **Coles Brand Colors** (Coles Red `#E01A22`).
+*   **Snapshot UI Tests**: Automated screenshot tests capture and verify the visual state of core UI components (`RecipeItem` and `RecipeDetailContent`) to prevent visual regressions.
 *   **TalkBack Optimization**:
     *   Merged card descendants in the list to provide concise recipe summaries.
     *   Grouped related details (Servings, Prep, Cook) in the detail view with semantic descriptions.
     *   Explicitly labeled ingredients for screen readers.
 *   **Localization**: Extracted hardcoded UI strings into `strings.xml`.

+---

+## Quality Assurance & Testing

+### Snapshot Testing (Roborazzi)
+The app uses **Roborazzi** in conjunction with **Robolectric** to perform headless UI testing.
+*   **Location**: Baseline screenshots are stored in `app/src/test/screenshots/`.
+*   **Run Verification**: `./gradlew test` (verifies current UI against baselines).
+*   **Record/Update Snapshots**: `./gradlew recordRoborazziDebug` (generates new baseline images).

+---

+## AI Usage
+* I mainly used the built in agent in Android Studio for small tasks which typically eat up lots of time during coding challenges such as these, for instances importing libraries and setting up small parts of boiler plate such as with DI and the Repository
+* I found the AI particularly bad when it came to resolving dependency conflicts especially in regards to codegen.
+At one stage I thought I needed @Parcelize so I brought that in and had non stop issues with KSP.
+I attemped to manually fix things but was wasting time and got the agent involved whom seemed to go in circles adjusting version numbers and wasting even more time.
+However, I realised I no longer needed the library and resolved the issues myself.

 ---